vtwarrior25/questweaver_testing/next_tests/README.md

   - [ ] Group categories of functions into the same file (eg. spell actions)
 - [ ] Login
   - [ ] Figure out how to pass characterid, userid, and isDM to client/React (specifically `/app/main/page.jsx`)
+- [ ] Optimization
+  - [ ] How will server actions be optimized to reduce both client and server resources?
+  - [ ] How will smaller data structures such as turn order get pushed between multiple clients when the DM ends a turn?

 #### Specific Functions
 - [x] setHealth